manuzcheruz/devforge/CONTRIBUTING.md

-# Contributing to NodeForge
+# Contributing to NodeSmith

-First off, thank you for considering contributing to NodeForge!
-It's people like you that make NodeForge such a great tool.
+First off, thank you for considering contributing to NodeSmith!
+It's people like you that make NodeSmith such a great tool.

 ## Code of Conduct